 In GitHub Workflow

 Find the stepApply classification, which will apply the classification to the database via API.
-All the classifications should be defined in one file in the root directory as masking/classification.json.
-The code it calls Bytebase API is as follows:
+All the classifications should be defined in one file in the root directory as masking/data-classification.json.
+The code to call the Bytebase API is as follows:

 masking/data-classification.json, creating a PR and merging, you can apply the classification.
 Go to Bytebase console, click Data Access > Data Classification, you can see the classification is applied.